jhonleoh/ElevenLabs/SECURITY.md

 ### Changes Made

 1. **Server-side API Proxy**:
-   - Created a server-side Netlify serverless function (`/netlify/functions/generate-voice.js`) that acts as a proxy for the ElevenLabs API.
+   - Created server-side serverless functions that act as a proxy for the ElevenLabs API:
+     - Netlify: `/netlify/functions/generate-voice.js`
+     - Cloudflare: `/functions/generate-voice.js`
    - The API key is now only used on the server side and never exposed to client code.

 2. **Client-side Code**: